100% NO SPAM GUARANTEE

 ISO Speed: 50 -> i don’t want any noise at all since i got a tripod

 When photographing the Moon, always use a tripod even if the exposure time is not as big as you think.
 Use the camera’s highest resolution and zoom settings (this is the bigger the better thing).
-It’s no use to shoot in colour mode, so do it in B&W. For my second picture, since I used a telescope, the moon’s light was greater than I expected so I even used a green filter to reduce the amount of light coming to the camera. (a green moon filter for telescopes since I can’t even look with open eye to the full moon at 24x magnification of the telescope)
+Its no use to shoot in colour mode, so do it in B&W. For my second picture, since I used a telescope, the moons light was greater than I expected so I even used a green filter to reduce the amount of light coming to the camera. (a green moon filter for telescopes since I can’t even look with open eye to the full moon at 24x magnification of the telescope)

 Exposure compensation : -2